Dhaka topi: Dhaka cloth

 There are different myths about the origin of Dhaka fabric.
 One story tells that a minister returned from Dhaka, Bangladesh with idea of such a topi, which eventually replaced the traditional black cap in popularity.
 Another story tells that name is so because the originally cloths and threads for Dhaka topi used to come from Dhaka, often resembling Dhakai muslin (fine cotton of Dhaka).
-It is also possible that Hindu weavers settled in Nepal to flee Muslim invasion of Bengal.
 The method of pattern weaving practised around Dhaka, called Jamdani, is considerably different from what is currently practised by Nepalese weavers.
 A few fragments of Dhaka fabric in the collection of the National Museum of Nepal are assumed to be from early 20th century.

 The most popular legend attributes the introduction of Dhaka weaving to Ganesh Man Maharjan, who worked in an Jamdani factory in 1950s.
 He was inspired to learn it when he noticed Dambar Kumari, Shree Teen Junga Bahadur Rana's daughter, wearing Dhaka clothes she brought back from Benares.
 Upon returning to his native Palpa his wife and he established a factory to produce Dhaka cloth in 1957 with one spool and one hand-operated Charkha spinning-wheel bought from Kathmandu and local weavers trained by Mahajan.
-His operation flourished because of the high price of superior quality imports.
-As the Shah dynasty government showed a preference for Dhaka cloth and topis made out of it, other weavers started following Maharajan.
+His operation flourished because of the high price of superior quality imports.Nirmal Shrestha, "Palpali Dhaka", ECS Nepal, 6 May 2016 As the Shah dynasty government showed a preference for Dhaka cloth and topis made out of it, other weavers started following Maharajan.
 By early 1970, his own factory Swadeshi Vastrakala Palpali Dhaka Udhyog had grown to employ some 350 workers.
 At that time Jaishanker Textile Industry, Khanal Textile Industry, and Nabin Textile Industry were the major producers of cotton yarn used to make Dhaka cloth.